 Self-knowledge vs. self-absorption

-I used to confuse these two, but I’m now convinced that self-knowledge and the exercise of getting to know one’s self better are not at all the same thing as self-absorption.
+I used to confuse these two, but I’m now convinced that self-knowledge— the exercise of getting to know one’s self better—is not at all the same thing as self-absorption.
 There is ample evidence from psychology and counseling professionals that self-knowledge is an important component of mental health and emotional intelligence.
-Dr. Brené Brown’s work on vulnerability has clearly demonstrated that those who know and accept themselves are much more resilient when life throws them a curve ball.
+Dr. Brené Brown’s work on vulnerability has clearly demonstrated that those who know and accept themselves are much more resilient when life throws them a curveball.

 Have you found ways to know and like yourself?